tippi-fifestarr/proof-of-workout/README.md

 //0x8Fc5AD4463688C5141e96919e81E7b3b01506D39 has been stocked with 2 Link https://github.com/tippi-fifestarr/proof-of-workout
 git add .
-a simple proof-of-concept, front-end still needs to add function to Verify (✔️) and Reject (X).
+a simple proof-of-concept, front-end still needs to only show "Mint NFT" Button if Verify (✔️) conditions are met.
+I'd like to reward the voters and have a follow-up REQUEST FULL VIDEO button.
 I'd like to add a border around fully verified videos (and maybe remove the vote buttons?)
 When the threshold is reached, if your account is the one that made the video, show a button "Mint NFBody" For the backend, still want to add an incentive layer such as removing the rejected ones, requiring a vote deposit (like staking your vote) which gets distributed to the good voters if your vote is vetoed by majority.